JoseRoca/WinFBX2/docs/String Management/DWSTRIG Class.md

 The `DWSTRING` class implements a dynamic unicode null terminated string.
 Free Basic has a dynamic string data type (STRING) and a fixed length unicode data type (WSTRING), but it lacks a dynamic unicode string. `DWSTRING` behaves as if it was a native data type, working transparently with all of the intrinsic Free Basic string functions and operators.

+For all thw string procedures and operators, see the FreeBasic documentation.

 **Include file**: DWSTRING.INC.

 | Name       | Description |